shrn-kira/alx-low_level_programming/0x0A-argc_argv/README.md

-Readme file for the argc argv project
+This is the readme file for the  0x0A-argc_argv directory